Zkevitz/ChallFail_discord_bot/README.md

 # ChallFail_discord_bot
 This Python script is a Discord bot designed to keep track of the challenge scores for you and your friends during your Dofus adventures.
-The bot allows players to compete in a friendly challenge
+The bot allows players to compete in a friendly challenge, user can send their own score and keep an overview of the ladder.
+Admin can manage the score of the players if needed.

+In addition the bot also have a "/tryexo" command to simulate a forgemagie case (based on the 1% success rate) and a "/exoscore" command to show the players with the lowest success rate.

+the command "/profile" allow to show the global profile of a player.

 Documentation :